 - My child is behind in self-care skills (toilet training, dressing, or feeding self)

-How can Occupational & Physical Therapy benefit my child?
+How can Speech, Occupational, and Physical Therapy benefit my child?

 Occupational & Physical Therapy can benefit children with deficits or delays in: